Skip To Content

 Rules of Procedure

-The Tribunal is the College of Physicians and Surgeons of Ontario Discipline Committee established under the Health Professions Procedural Code.
-It is an independent adjudicative tribunal that decides, in accordance with the public interest, allegations of professional misconduct and incompetence brought by the College of Physicians and Surgeons of Ontario against its members or former members.
-The Tribunal also decides applications for reinstatement brought by physicians and applications related to its orders and information contained on the public register.
+Each Tribunal is an independent adjudicative tribunal that decides, in accordance with the public interest, allegations of professional misconduct and incompetence against registrants or former registrants referred to it by the College’s Inquiries, Complaints and Reports Committee.
+The Tribunal also decides applications for reinstatement brought by former registrants and applications related to its orders and information contained on the public register.

 Printable Version